-Financial Implications of Climate Change

-The risks and opportunities due to climate change related to our investments are substantial, and are vetted as part of our investment team's due diligence processes.
+Financial Implications of Climate ChangeThe risks and opportunities due to climate change related to our investments are substantial, and are vetted as part of our investment team's due diligence processes.
 The results of such analysis are then integrated into the decision-making of individual portfolio managers.
 The risks to our infrastructure are considered as part of long-term capital improvement planning, and steps have been taken to include mitigation efforts such as locating critical infrastructure on higher floors of buildings, and adapting business continuity plans to include scenarios of extreme weather incidents.
 This is the responsibility of State Street's facility management teams, who assess these issues on an ongoing basis, and the Risk Management Committee of the board of directors, which reviews our overall risk profile annually, and more frequently as needed.

-103-3 Product Portfolio

-We regularly evaluate our ESG product portfolio management approach through Global Investment Committee reviews and a Quarterly Business Review delivered to the Executive Management Group.
-In addition, we also use a formal employee evaluation process as part of the annual performance planning and review cycle, and client feedback for evaluation.
+103-3 Product PortfolioWe regularly evaluate our ESG product portfolio management approach through GlobalInvestment Committee reviews and a Quarterly Business Review delivered to the ExecutiveManagement Group.
+In addition, we also use a formal employee evaluation process as part of the annual performance planning and review cycle, and client feedback for evaluation.Active OwnershipSSGA conducts real-time and quarterly audits to review the accuracy of application of proxy voting guidelines to agenda items.

-Active Ownership

-SSGA conducts real-time and quarterly audits to review the accuracy of application of proxy voting quidelines to agenda items.
 In addition, SSGA's Proxy Operations team conducts vote audits on firm-wide accounts to look for anything out of the ordinary.
 For example, more than the usual number of ballots rejected due to ballots rejected after vote cutoff.
 These cases are then investigated to understand the reason for ballot rejection.

-Real-Time Audits:

-During the first two calendar quarters (Q1 and Q2), the Asset Stewardship team performs a real-time audit on a daily basis of voting decisions by SSGA's proxy voting agent.
+Real-Time Audits: During the first two calendar quarters (Q1 and Q2), the Asset Stewardship team performs a real-time audit on a daily basis of voting decisions by SSGA's proxy voting agent.
 Under this process, a company under review is identified as an audit company through a random process and is assigned to an analyst on the Asset Stewardship team.
 The analyst reviews the votes inputted by the proxy agent for each item on the ballot to ensure that SSGA's voting guidelines are implemented accurately.

-SSGA's Quarterly Proxy Agent:

-At the end of every quarter, Institutional Shareholder Services (ISS) provides a Meeting Level Statistical Summary report (SIS) to the Asset Stewardship team.
-Once the Stewardship team advises which broad issues/categories they would like the audit to focus on, ISS will generate a list of meetings for review (25 meetings are selected in Q1, Q3, Q4 and 50 meetings in Q2).
-The list of meetings for review is sent to the Stewardship team for sign-off.
+SSGA's Quarterly Proxy Agent: At the end of every quarter, Institutional Shareholder Services (ISS) provides a Meeting Level Statistical Summary report (SIS) to the Asset Stewardship team.
+Once the Stewardship team advises which broad issues/categories they would like the audit to focus on, ISS will generate a list of meetings for review is sent to the Stewardship team for sign-off.
 From the time the Stewardship team signs off on the meeting list, ISS has 30 days to complete the audit and provide results to the Stewardship team.
 A memo explaining any errors identified in the audit should accompany the audit results.